delhoume/flashfile/README.md

 The format is very simple to parse, as it is separator based with a limited number of tokens and states.
 A sample implementation is given in Javascript with a decoding tool.

-The only difficulty is dealing with single **LOCATION** tokens, in the sample implementation there is a description of the number of mosaics per city, it is only needed to resolve single location tokens and make a general cas of LIL_00 by introducing a start attribute

-The other only ;-) difficulty is dealing with LIL starting number.
-To get rid of these issues, just do not use single location tokens.

 A sample file for flashed mosaics from the Invader universe is provided in flashfile (1244 bytes) and flat (16943 bytes)